 - Food processor (if you don’t want to make it by hand!)

-How To Make A Foolproof Flaky Pie Crust (Step By Step)
+How To Make This Easy Homemade Flaky Pie Crust (Step By Step)

 Before we begin.
 It’s super important your to talk about temperature when making a pie crust.
 Your ingredients should be COLD.
 Cold, Cold, Cold.
 You want cold butter.
 Cold water.
 Cold shortening.
 I have even heard of people putting their flour in the freezer (although I don’t get that far).
 Just make sure before you begin, your ingredients are cold.